Rubiel1/ramo/README.md

 This program reads several pdf's located on the folder and finds common prases among all files.
 It also returns all common words.
+Fake research papers may share common words, and this tool automatizes the search for common prhases.

 You dont need to know how to code to use this program just follow the colab notebook at https://colab.research.google.com/drive/1gi2MkeeGeNUlhQ42dOOII6_NeHLlRsd6?usp=sharing